dymmond/esmerald/docs/msgspec.md

 ### `msgspec.Struct`

-As mentuoned before, importing from `esmerald.datastructures.msgspec.Struct` should be the way for Esmerald to use it without any issues but you can still use the normal `msgspec.Struct` as well.
+As mentioned before, importing from `esmerald.datastructures.msgspec.Struct` should be the way for Esmerald to use it without any issues but you can still use the normal `msgspec.Struct` as well.

 ```python